Coronavirus (COVID-19) Regulations & Benefit Plan Considerations

 - If the pandemic ends August 31st 2021, the Outbreak Period is disregarded, and ends 60 days later, or October 30th, 2021.

-- Similarly, if a qualified beneficiary would have been required to make a COBRA election by March 1, 2021, the Notice delays that election requirement until the earlier of 1 year from that date (i.e., March 1, 2022) or the end of the Outbreak Period.
+- Similarly, if a qualified beneficiary would have been required to make a COBRA election by March 1, 2023, the Notice delays that election requirement until the earlier of 1 year from that date (i.e., March 1, 2024) or 60 days after the end of the Outbreak Period.

 Families First Coronavirus Response Act (FFCRA):